JohanKruger/PPC.TrainingDevelopment.Api/PPC.TrainingDevelopment.Api/PPC.TrainingDevelopment.Api/_docs/UserPermissions-Interface-Integration-v2.md

 # UserPermissions Interface Integration Guide

-## Overview

-This document provides the interface specification for integrating with the UserPermissions API endpoints for frontend development.
+This guide provides comprehensive information for integrating with the UserPermissions API endpoints in your frontend applications.

 ## Data Model